grouperenault/fmu_manipulation_toolbox/docs/help/troubleshooting.md

 **Solution:**

 1. Select the wire
-2. Use the **Auto-connect** button to re-create mappings from matching port names
+2. Use the **Auto-Connect** button to re-create mappings from matching port names (populates both A → B and B → A tabs)
-3. Manually adjust if needed using the combo-box dropdowns
+3. Manually adjust if needed using the combo-box dropdowns in each tab

 ### ❌ FMU Variable Editor: changes are not saved